sponsian/reefswap-docs/README.md

     - Yes I added them [here](./docs/contracts/permit2/reference)
 - Did I open a PR using the the [Contributing](./CONTRIBUTING.md) guidelines?
     - Yes
-- Did I update the search indices after my change was deployed?
-    - Yes I did using the [guides below](#how-to-update-search-indices-with-algolia)

 # How to create a Technical Reference
 ## How to generate markdown files from solidity Natspec comments